Recently in WP6-Dissemination Category

 |

-This volume collects the presentations and handouts of the 2nd WOMBAT Project Workshop,held on September 22-23, 2009 in St. Malo.
+This volume collects the presentations and handouts of the first WOMBAT open Workshop,held on September 22-23, 2009 in St. Malo.
 This year's workshop focuses on the introduction of early results of the project, and in particular on the Wombat APIs or WAPI, a set of API developed by the project partners to allow integrated access to different attack dataset.

 The aim of the workshop was to give participants a first-hand experience on how the WAPIs